arp242/zli/README.markdown

 `zli.Colorln()` is a convenience wrapper for `fmt.Println(zli.Colorf(..))`.

-There are constants for the basic terminal attributes and 16-color pallete which may be combined freely by adding them together:
+There are constants for the basic terminal attributes and 16-color palette which may be combined freely by adding them together:

 ```go